karkman/MetagenomeCourse2019/R_for_overdispersed_data/README.md

     ##
     ## Number of Fisher Scoring iterations: 5

 This looks pretty good if you just look at the the p-value, but the residual devience and AIC values, which indicate how well the model explains the variance in the data are big.
 This means that the model is not good at explaining the deviance.

-### Let's check if the deviance is above the 0.95 critical value for the chi squared thest with 9 degrees of freedom
+\#\#\#Let’s check if the deviance is above the 0.95 critical value for the chi squared thest with 9 degrees of freedom

 ``` r
 qchisq(0.95, df.residual(model.pois))#Critical value